ishan-parihar/Obsidian_LifeOS/Pending Tasks.md

-- Update the dataview to datacorejsx formulations in Dashboards
 - Set up the metadata menu settings for the properties
 	- to ensure correct options for each pages, their similar properties need to have different names
 	- configure the metadata menu settings for implementing options (select and multi-select) for relevant properties.